aldebaran/astr/README.md

 #### Upload

 1. [/api/upload](http://10.0.160.147:8000/api/upload)
     - POST: Upload files to the server in a ZIP.
-The name of the archive is the ID of the test
+The name of the archive is the ID of the test **(user must have write permission)**

 #### Download